 November and December often have clear Sunny days but colder nights when snow starts falling on the nearby peaks.
 The skiing season general starts in mid December and the local resort of Sassotetto or Pintura are usually open until late March.

-Le Marche region- the Provinces and the main towns
+Le Marche Italy- the Provinces and the main towns

 The Province below Pesaro-Urbino is Ancona.
 Its own capital is also capital of Le Marche.
-Ancona is one of Italy’s main ports with fereies to Greece, Croatia and Turkey.
+Ancona is one of Italy’s main ports with ferries to Greece, Croatia and Turkey.

 The capital of the Southern most province of Le Marche is Ascoli Piceno.
 A superb City with wonderful piazzas, architecture and riverside walks.
 Ascoli has good bars and food, a few great art galleries and an excellent monthly antique market with traders who can arrange shipping for you.